JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 Memorystore is an in-memory cache service.
 It is used for caching frequently used data in memory, but is not ideal for large volumes of data.
 It is primarily intended to reduce the runtime of queries on the most accessed information.

 ## Networking
-Google Cloud provides several means configuring virtual networks, link with on-premise data centers, and secure your resources.
+Google Cloud provides several means of configuring virtual networks, link with on-premise data centers, and secure your resources.

 Networking will be discussed more in depth in [Chapter 14](./Networking.md) and [Chapter 15](./Networking.md#dns).

 ### Virtual Private Cloud
-Virtual Private Clouds (VPC) are a way to ensure that an enterprise's resources are logically isolated from those of another enterprise usinng the same cloud service.
+Virtual Private Clouds (VPC) are a way to ensure that an enterprise's resources are logically isolated from those of another enterprise using the same cloud service.
 An advantage of VPCs is that they can span the globe without relying on the public Internet.
 This allows back-end servers to access Google services with no need for a public IP address.

 Using Internet Protocol Security (IPSec), you can link your VPC to on-premises VPNs.